kennethreitz/responder/README.md

 - A production static file server is built-in.
 - Uvicorn built-in as a production web server.
 I would have chosen Gunicorn, but it doesn't run on Windows.
 Plus, Uvicorn serves well to protect against slowloris attacks, making nginx unnecessary in production.
 - GraphQL support, via Graphene.
 The goal here is to have any GraphQL query exposable at any route, magically.

-## Future Ideas

-- Cookie-based sessions are currently an afterthought, as this is an API framework, but websites are APIs too.
-- If frontend websites are supported, provide an official way to run webpack.
+- Provide an official way to run webpack.

-# The Goal

-The primary goal here is to learn, not to get adoption.
-Though, who knows how these things will pan out.

 ----------